 Geographically, Brazil is divided into five regions: North, Northeast, Center-West, Southeast, and South.
 As said before, each one of them has its traditions which are completely different from the others.

 For that reason, embrace diversity while traveling in Brazil because that’s where the country’s foundation lays.
 In its diversity.
 And honestly, you’ll love it, too.

 Brazil’s North Region is rich in natural landscapes and culture.
 It’s made up of seven states: Acre, Amapá, Amazonas, Pará, Rondônia, Roraima, and Tocantins.

 Furthermore, its population is highly miscegenated because, likely other areas in the country, its population is made up of Africans, Europeans, and even Asians.

-However, the north is the only place where you’ll quickly find Brazilian Indians, the very first people in our land.
+However, the north is the only place where you’ll find Brazilian Indians more often, the very first people in our land.

 Northeast region, Brazil

 The Brazilian Caribbean area (aka the northeast) is the second most visited area by international tourists, and it’s made up of nine states: Bahia, Pernambuco, Ceará, Sergipe, Alagoas, Paraíba, Rio Grande do Norte, Piauí, and Maranhão.

 Because of the slavery and consequent racism that still plays a role in the society, the northeast, which is home to the largest population of African descendants in Brazil, is the country’s most impoverished region.